 The Town of Tisbury demonstrated support for the project at our April 2017 Town Meeting, by approving funds for the design of the new space.
 Our Capital Campaign Committee is committed to raising funds for construction without further taxpayer financing.
 We hope you will agree that it's time for our library to create a space to welcome everyone, and support the Capital Campaign Building Fund for the construction of our new community meeting room.

 Project Planning & Timeline

-Plans for building an addition to the library building at 200 Main Street in order to create an improved multi-purpose meeting room are currently being developed.
-We anticipate that the design for the addition will be completed in summer of 2019.
+Plans for building an addition to the library building at 200 Main Street in order to create an improved multi-purpose meeting room were completed in 2019.
+We look forward to groundbreaking following the successful completion of our capital campaign.